Undergraduate Financial Aid

 Meal plan: $4,740

-The Office of Financial Aid establishes annual student budgets (.pdf) to reflect a realistic cost of attendance.
-These budgets include both your billable costs, above, and those non-billable costs associated most commonly with college.
-We then use this budget to determine your eligibility for assistance.
+The Office of Financial Aid establishes annual student budgets to reflect a realistic cost of attendance.
+These budgets include both your direct (billable) costs, above, and those non-billable costs associated most commonly with college.
+We then use this budget to determine your eligibility for financial aid.
 Per federal regulation, the combination of financial assistance received by the student from all sources cannot exceed the established student budget.

-For families who would like to spread their payments out over the year, the University currently offers two different low-cost payment plans.
+For families who would like to spread their payments out over the year, the University currently offers a low-cost payment plan option.
+Many of our families choose to use this option to pay their student's balance after financial aid is applied.

-E-refunding is now the preferred method for refunding Financial Aid excesses to our students.
+In some cases, the amount of financial aid applied exceeds a student's billable charges.
+This results in a credit balance on the student's account.
+E-refunding is now the preferred method for refunding financial aid excesses to our students.
 To complete the one-time setup for this option, follow the instructions found on the Office of Student Accounts' homepage.

-Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you must drop a course (or courses).
-Learn more about the University's refund policy.
+Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you plan to drop a course (or courses).
+Based on the University's refund policy, your charges and financial aid may be adjusted.